ensanguine2279/opentelemetry-distributed-tracing/distributed-tracing.md

 ![Grafana Explore - Tempo](.images/grafana-explore-tempo.jpg)

-Click on the `Search` Query Type, brings up a list of traces related to the initialization of the 3 application services.
+Click on the `Search` Query Type, this brings up a list of traces related to the initialization of the 3 application services.

 ![Grafana Explore - Tempo - Traces](.images/grafana-explore-tempo-traces.jpg)